WASHINGTON CROSSING STATE PARK

 AT THE NATURE CENTER

-The following is a list of activities being offered through the Nature Center at Washington Crossing State Park in Titusville, New Jersey.
-Some programs will require advanced registration as indicated below.
-Attendance is always limited and is available on a first-come, first-served basis.
-Programs will commence at the Nature Center unless otherwise indicated.
-An adult must accompany all children.
-In the event of inclement weather some programs might be canceled.
+The following is a list of activities being offered through the Nature Center at Washington Crossing State Park in Titusville, NJ.
+Some programs are offered without registration requirements; some will require advanced registration as indicated below.
+A fee will be charged to motor vehicles entering the park on weekends and holidays 5/24 - 9/1 (Memorial Day weekend through Labor Day).
+All programs will initially meet at the Nature Center unless otherwise indicated.
+Attendance is limited and is available on a first-come, first-served basis.
+Children must be accompanied by an adult.
+In the event of inclement weather, some programs might be canceled.
 It is always advisable to call ahead before coming out.
-These events are intended for families and individuals only.
-Programs for scouts, schools and other groups are scheduled separately by special arrangement.
-Phone: (609) 737-0609
+Phone: (609) 737-0609.

-GEOCACHE WASHINGTON CROSSING STATE PARK ( preteens – adult) Sunday March 23, 1:30 – 3:30 p.m.
-Geocaching is a high-tech update on the good old-fashioned scavenger hunt game utilizing GPS (global positioning satellite) technology to locate objects hidden among the forests, fields and trails of parks, playgrounds, natural areas and other open lands.
-Participants will learn how to obtain information and hints from the Geocaching.com website, on the location of over a dozen geocache sites located in and around the state park.
+GEOCACHE WASHINGTON CROSSING STATE PARK ( preteens – adult) Sunday September 28, 1:30 – 3:30 p.m.
+Geocaching is a high-tech update on the traditional scavenger hunt game utilizing GPS (global positioning satellite) technology to locate objects hidden among the forests, fields and trails of parks, playgrounds, natural areas and other open lands.
+Participants will learn how to obtain information and hints from the Geocaching.com website, on the location of over three dozen geocache sites located in and around the state park.
 They will then use handheld GPS devices to go out and find as many caches as possible.
 Once a cache is found, participants typically will sign in on the log contained within and then take an object from the cache box after leaving a trinket for subsequent geocachers.
 Participants should bring a pocket full of trinkets to exchange when they locate caches.
-Trinkets can include small toys and balls, plastic jewelry, pens, pencils, scratch pads, patches, action figures, coins, etc. Advanced registration required after 2/25.
+Trinkets can include small toys and balls, plastic jewelry, pens, pencils, scratch pads, patches, action figures, coins, etc. Advanced registration required.
 A limited number of GPS navigation devices will be made available to participants.
-Bring your own handheld GPS device or smart phone with Geocaching app installed if you have one.
+Bring your own handheld GPS device if you have one.
+Advanced registration required.

 back to the top